+//ANDDOOM

 HANDBOOK RECIEPT

-I acknowledge receipt of the Employee Handbook dated May 2021.
+I acknowledge receipt of the Employee Handbook dated May 31,2023.

 I understand that all the policies contained in the YMCA's Employee Handbook do not create a contract of employment nor does any other communication by a management representative, either expressed or implied, create a contract, unless explicitly stated otherwise in a written agreement signed by the Chief Executive Officer or the Vice President of Human Resources.

 I understand that the Employee Handbook is not a guarantee of employment for any set period and that either the YMCA or I may terminate my employment at any time, with or without cause.
 Furthermore, I understand that the policies and benefits described in the Employee Handbook may be added to, revised, or deleted at any time.

 I agree to read and become familiar with these policies.

 Employee Name (Printed)

 Employee Signature

 Date

-YMCA of GREATER ROCHESTER
+YMCA of GREATER ROCHESTER Harassment Complaint Form

 New York State Labor Law requires all employers to adopt a sexual harassment prevention policy that includes a complaint form to report alleged incidents of sexual harassment.
+This complaint form can also be used to report alleged incidents of harassment based on any protected category, not just sex.

-If you believe that you have been subjected to sexual harassment, you are encouraged to complete this form and submit it to a supervisor, manager, or to the Vice President of Human Resources.
+If you believe that you have been subjected to harassment, you are encouraged to complete this form and submit it to a supervisor, manager, or to the Vice President of Human Resources.
 You will not be retaliated against for filing a complaint.

-If you are more comfortable reporting verbally or in another manner, your employer should complete this form, provide you with a copy and follow its sexual harassment prevention policy by investigating the claims as outlined at the end of this form.
+If you are more comfortable reporting verbally or in another manner, your employer should complete this form, provide you with a copy and follow its harassment prevention policies by investigating the claim(s).